Changissnz/selfinterest/README.md

-kind of convolution to exemplify the gray-like morality of human beings, how human beings are a subject of their environment and must constantly be one with nurture instead of the nature that is a great part of their social construct they call "civilization", how the "serf" is actually a superior fighter and lover than the "knight", et cetera.
+kind of convolution to exemplify the gray-like morality of human beings, how human beings are a subject of their environment and must constantly be one with nurture instead of the nature that is a great part of their social construct they call "civilization", how the "serf" is actually a superior fighter and lover to the "knight", et cetera.
 For another example, consider how much influence of hard and/or soft power the person of status has, and the juxtaposing of this quality of theirs with their compliments and other expressions of virtue-signaling promotes reason to cast doubt on them; it may be believed that their as-is attribute only serves as a cover in order to not betray the malice of their what-is to anyone else, save for a select few.
-And the politician that speaks such noble words, seemingly unaware of the specific kinds of monstrosities at play, calmly signs a document, demonstrative of the power of the pen over the sword after that signing produces a legitimacy for causes such as war and impoverishment.
+And the politician that speaks such noble words, seemingly inexperienced in the specific kinds of monstrosities at play, calmly signs a document, demonstrative of the power of the pen over the sword after that signing produces a legitimacy for causes such as war and impoverishment.
-By the practice of correspondence theory, the politician in these cases can never be any more guilty than the most innocent person connected to the faults sanctioned by their legislation.
-And the ire that is directed against them must be due to their being the upfront human representation to these disapproved causes.
+By the practice of correspondence theory, the politician in these cases can never be any more guilty than the most innocent person connected to the faults authorized by their legislation.
+And the ire that is directed against them must be due to their being the upfront human representation of these disapproved causes.
+The Russian Revolution of 1905 serves as an example of the absolutist possibility in attribution, in which all that are connected to what is believed to be fault, are declared to be guilty.
+Differences, both nuanced and stark, culminated in exacerbation of class war between the aristocrats and the commoners, build-ups in tension that led to armed conflict.